ldbc/ldbc_snb_interactive_v1_impls/tigergraph/README.md

 ```

     Please note, that the loading procedure assumes that person data about langages and emails are cobined into a person record.
-    Please, use serializers like in [the follwing example](https://github.com/ldbc/ldbc_snb_datagen_hadoop/blob/main/params-csv-composite-longdateformatter.ini).
+    Please, use serializers like in [the following example](https://github.com/ldbc/ldbc_snb_datagen_hadoop/blob/main/params-csv-composite.ini).
     Serializers like `CsvBasicDynamicPersonSerializer` produce separate files for persons' emails and languages.

 ### Preprocessing and loading